 However, we now live in a society where all of us, regardless of age or infirmity, have rights as citizens and individuals.
 It is important to recognise that these rights do not diminish as we age.
 The Charter arises from the Universal Declaration of Human Rights.
 Take the time to read this document – it’s well worth it.
 You can find a copy of it here.

 Sometimes, the rights of an individual are compromised by well-meaning people, such as family members, care staff and health professionals.
 Sometimes, the rights of a person are unconsciously violated by services or by staff members who are trying to do what they think is the correct thing.
 To protect the rights of clients, all organisations should be making their staff aware of the client’s rights, as well as ensuring all clients are aware of their rights and responsibilities.

 If you believe a client’s rights are not being upheld, there are advocacy organisations in every state and territory who can assist.

 Over the years of work in remote communities, we have found that clients and staff from a Non-English Speaking Background (NESB) sometimes have difficulty reading and interpreting the standard presentation of the Rights and Responsibilities.
 We discussed this problem with clients and staff in some of the communities we work with and have developed a pictorial, plain English version.
 Coordinators have found that these are well received and easier for local people to understand.
 This version may also be of interest to other NESB client groups.
-You will find a copy of this in the Client Resources section of our website, feel free to download it and trial it in your workplace.
-We also have a fantastic graphic artist who can adapt the pictures to suit certain target groups, so let us know if you would like a personalised version for your organisation.

 Other great resources: